 Fabric is pre-washed before sewing to pre-shrink the fabric which protects against further shrinkage when you go to wash them.
 Also this organic cotton fleece is a blend with 10% lycra which drastically improves durability and quality of comfort and stretch.

 Feel and Thickness: Cozy, a little Fluffy even

-These are still surprisingly lightweight in thickness just like the regular polyester fleece.
-Soft like cotton should be!
+These are still surprisingly lightweight in thickness.
+So soft like cotton should be!
 One reviewer describes their gloves as "a little fluffy even"!

 Cotton is also known to be absorbent, this may helps hands stay feeling drier.
 And, like all options, remember that these are machine washable too!

 I currently source my organic cotton fleece fabric from Wazoodle which manufactures all of its fabrics in North America; the fabrics I specifically use for my products are made in Bensalem, Pennsylvania.
 They’re labeled as: BPA free, PFAs free, PFOAs free, and CPSIA compliant (I know this is a lot of acronyms!
 But they are here for you just in case you are interested in investigating further on your own).
 When I first started sourcing fabric from Wazoodle, they also labeled this fabric as GOTS certified, but it seems that they haven't maintained that certification at this time.
 I hope they get re-certified soon, but I am still glad to source my organic fabric from a US manufacturer instead of outsourcing to another country; at minimum I can reduce the carbon emissions from the shipping.

 Organic cotton also has a smaller carbon footprint.
 This fabric comes from a renewable resource and requires less energy to produce than the other fabric options in this post.
 Organic cotton also uses 91 percent less water to produce than non-organic cotton!